vsrinivas/fuchsia/docs/benchmarking.md

 compute performance metrics.

-For a typical **service** application (application to which clients connect over FIDL) has the following components participating in a benchmarking run:
+For a typical **service** application (application to which clients connect over FIDL), the following components participate in a benchmarking run:

  - **service binary** - the service being benchmarked.
  - **benchmark app** - a client app that connects to the service and